leomeinel/alpine-install/README.md

 # Setup

+:warning: This currently results in various problems after installation.
+It might be possible that this will be resolved after the [alpine 3.23 release](https://wiki.alpinelinux.org/wiki/Draft_Release_Notes_for_Alpine_3.23.0).
+Especially the `/usr-merge` might be necessary.
+See [this](https://gist.github.com/leomeinel/e9af276afba84e6b64e635b578314d94) for details.

 This is meant for a system that uses an nvme ssd that requires `dtparam=pciex1_gen=3` to even be detected.

 ## Configure eeprom